+First consider two (scalar) random variables, x and y.
 Let $E[\bullet]$ stand for the expected or average of a random variable, \bullet .
 Suppose we want a measure of the covariation of two random variables, x and y.
-One way is to first subtract off the mean from both giving: $x_1=x-E[x]$, and $y_1 = y-E[y]$.
-Then we find the average of the product $E[x_1 y_1]$.
+One way is to first subtract off the mean from both giving: x1=x-E[x], and y1=y-E[y].
+Then we find the average of the product $E[x1\ y1]$.
 This is called covariance.
-If x_1 and y_1 tend to go up together (a high value of x_1 predicts a high value of y_1 , etc..), then the product will tend to be big on average--they are correlated.
+If x1 and y1 tend to go up together (a high value of x1 predicts a high value of y1, etc..), then the product will tend to be big on average--they are correlated.
 (If x=y, then this is just the standard definition of variance.)
+(The correlation coefficient in statistics is a normalized version of covariance.
+We'll review more statistics later in the course.)

 Suppose we have a vector (like rv, of dimension 2 or perhaps higher) whose elements are random variables.
+These vectors make up an ensemble, from which we may have a particular subset of random samples, as shown in the above scatterplot.
 We can define a cross-covariance analogous to covariance.
-But all we need now is a measure of how the various elements of covary with each other.
-The autocovariance matrix of a of vector random variable, x, can be defined by first subtracting off the mean vector, and then averaging over all the outer-products with itself: $E[[x-E[x]][x-E[x]]]^T]$.
-(Note this could be done using the auto-associative memory rule--i.e. just add up all the outer products, and then normalize by the number of learning pairs.)
+But for our purposes in this lecture, all we need is a measure of how the various elements of covary with each other.
+The autocovariance matrix of a of vector random variable, x, can be defined by first subtracting off the mean vector, and then averaging over all the outer-products of each vector with itself:

+$E[[\mathbf{x}-E[\mathbf{x}]][\mathbf{x}-E[\mathbf{x}]]^T]$.
+(Note this could be estimated using the auto-associative Hebbian memory rule we studied earlier--i.e. just add up all the outer products, and then normalize by the number of learning pairs.)
 The diagonal values of the autocovariance matrix correspond to the variances of each element.
 The off-diagonals are the covariances for each pair of elements.
 Because of the symmetry of the outer-product (multiplication commutes), the autocovariance matrix is symmetric.

-Let's compute the autocovariance matrix for \mathbf{rv} .
-The calculations are simpler because the average value of \mathbf{rv} is zero.
+Let's compute the autocovariance matrix for rv.
+The calculations are simpler because the average value of rv is zero.
 As we would expect, the matrix is symmetric: